 Our school sports programme benefits greatly from the extensive renovation and extension that is nearing completion.
 Included in this is a state of the art Sports Arena, a fully equipped gym and an astro turf pitch.
 All of our sports will benefit equally from these facilities.

-Mr Eoghan Dunne is a P.E. and Geography teacher in St David's Holy Faith.
-Mr Dunne also holds an Assistant Principal 2 post in the role of Sports Coordinator.
-Mr Dunne organises and guides the school's competitive, recreational and casual sporting programmes.
+Mr Conor Short is a business teacher in St David's Holy Faith.
+Mr Short also holds an Assistant Principal 2 post in the role of Sports Coordinator.
+Mr Short organises and guides the school's competitive, recreational and casual sporting programmes.

 You can access a copy of the school's Sports Development Policy by clicking on the image to the left or by accessing the full list of the school's policies on our policies page